TahaAslani/PharmBERT/README.md

 conda create -n PharmEBRT python=3.8.10 -y source activate PharmEBRT
 ```
+Alternatively, you can install python 3.8.10 in a different way.

-Install the rest of the dependancies
+Install the rest of the dependancies:
 ```
 bash 1-install-dependancies.sh
 ```